Pathway to Homeownership

 STEP 3 - Financial Education Training

-Budget Coaching and Credit Counseling is required prior to the purchase of their savings goal.
+Budget Coaching and Credit Counseling is required prior to the purchase of their asset.
 Community partners provide valuable information to help increase the likelihood of successful asset purchase and retention.
-One hour of the Budget Coach program is required for every month (up to 12 months).
+6 sessions (one hour per session) of the Budget Coach program are required.

 STEP 4 - Withdrawal, Asset Purchasing, and Beyond